MelonKony/millmint/content/utopia/society/state/government/interior/defence.md

 #### Department of Peacekeeping

 The *Department of Peacekeeping* (DoP) coordinates Vekllei's overseas peacekeeping operations.
-Vekllei is among the largest contributors of men and equipment towards United Nations Peacekeeping Forces, which
+Vekllei is among the largest contributors of men and equipment towards United Nations Peacekeeping Forces, which are responsible to and administrated by the DoP while deployed.
+The Department of Peacekeeping also engages with international mechanisms for peace, and contributes personnel as part of foreign aid or disaster relief.

-#### Intelligence Liaison
+#### Intelligence Liaison Office

-The *Intelligence Liaison* is a specialised office that coordinates military intelligence between Vekllei's security apparatuses, particularly those of the [National Intelligence Directorate](/utopia/society/state/government/commonwealth/security/#national-intelligence-directorate).
+The *Intelligence Liaison Office* is a specialised office that coordinates military intelligence between Vekllei's security apparatuses, particularly those of the [National Intelligence Directorate](/utopia/society/state/government/commonwealth/security/#national-intelligence-directorate).
 Intelligence gathering in Vekllei is performed by a variety of mostly autonomous espionage organs, and the purpose of the Liaison is to authenticate and prepare intelligence for military use.
 It includes the following branches.

 * **National Intelligence Branch**: Coordination of intelligence gathered by security apparatuses with Armed Forces.
 * **Civilian Intelligence Branch**: Coordination of intelligence gathered by industrial and civilian sectors (in occupied territories, for example) with Armed Forces and security apparatuses.
 * **Strategic Intelligence Branch**: Coordination of intelligence gathered by the Armed Forces with security apparatuses.

-#### Sovereign Liaison
+#### Sovereign Liaison Office

-The *Sovereign Liaison* is a specialised office intended to link the [Royal Armed Forces of Vekllei](/utopia/society/state/palace/military/) with COSMOKOS, an interior ministry with no direct control over troops of the Crown.
+The *Sovereign Liaison Office* is a specialised office intended to link the command of the [Crown Armed Forces of Vekllei](/utopia/society/state/palace/military/) with COSMOKOS, an interior ministry with no direct control over troops of the Crown.
 Although it is the *de facto* office of communication with the Crown forces, in practice communication generally occurs directly with the relevant COSMOKOS department.
 The purpose of the Sovereign Liaison is mostly as a democracy-advocate, supervising the COSMOKOS departments as an anti-corruption watchdog similar to other democracy-advocates.
 It also ensures COSMOKOS operations do not affect sovereign operations

 {{</outline>}}